woju/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     Can be used to force specific of virtual ethernet card in the VM.
 Setting to ``auto`` will use automatic-generated MAC - based on VM id.
-Especially useful when some licencing depending on static MAC address.
+Especially useful when some licensing depending on static MAC address.

     For template-based HVM ``auto`` mode means to clone template MAC.